Careers

 Competencies:

-• Outcome Motivated: Creates and maintains high performance standards that capitalize on opportunities to build support for Education, Financial Stability and Health by developing relationships that drive results.
+• Outcome Motivated:Creates and maintains high performance standards that capitalize on opportunities to build support for Finance, Health, and Education.
+Also, ensures financial accountability and internal controls of all accounting functions.

-• Problem Solving/Critical Thinking: Differentiates between when supervisory input is needed and when it is not; identifies opportunities and develops plans to execute; Identifies problems, gathers facts and appropriate resources to resolve issues.
+• Problem Solving/Critical Thinking Differentiates between when supervisory input is needed and when it is not; identifies opportunities and develops plans to execute; Identifies problems, gathers facts, and appropriate resources to resolve issues.

 Environmental Conditions and Physical Demands: